A successful retail pricing strategy

 Digitalization and advanced technologies have transformed the way consumers shop and interact with brands.
 In the omnichannel era, where customers can choose from a multitude of purchasing channels, from physical stores to e-commerce to social media, retailers must be agile in their pricing strategy to adapt to changing customer preferences.

 Artificial intelligence (AI) is one of the most promising technological advances for the future of pricing in retail.
-Artificial intelligence (AI) is one of the most promising technological advances for the future of pricing in retail….
+AI systems can analyze a vast array of data in real time, including market trends, customer behavior and competition, to optimally adjust prices.

 AI can also automate the pricing process, allowing retailers to respond quickly to market changes.
 However, it is important to note that the adoption of AI in pricing raises ethical and data privacy issues, which will need to be addressed appropriately.